 There are many other lenses to look through to get a glimpse of “how the team is doing.”

-For a few dozen ideas the team might consider related to process, release, product, and technical / code metrics, see: Understanding Agile Team Metrics
+For ideas related to process, release, product, and technical / code metrics see: Understanding Agile Team Metrics

-I personally have experimented with most all of the above on various teams over the year.
+I personally have experimented with almost all of the above on various teams over the years.
 Will any of them work for you?
 I honestly can’t tell you.
 But what I can tell you is that it is worth trying something.
 Don’t aim for happiness.
 It’s a delusion.
 Don’t chase a mood.